nexiality/documentation/release/nexial-core-v1.4.changelog.md

 ### General

+### Flow Control
+- `TimeTrackStart(label)` and `TimeTrackEnd()`: new flow control to mark start/end time of any arbitrary group of steps.

+#### Event Notification
+- new event handling to mark the elapsed time of a well-defined events:
+  - `nexial.trackExecution=true`: log start/end and elapsed time of an execution.
+  - `nexial.trackScript=true`: log start/end and elapsed time of a script.
+  - `nexial.trackIteration=true`: log start/end and elapsed time of an iteration.
+  - `nexial.trackScenario=true`: log start/end and elapsed time of a scenario.

 #### [web commands](../commands/web)
 - preliminary support for Microsoft Edge browser for Windows 10.
   - **Note**: XPATH locator is not supported in the 10240 build of Windows 10/Edge/webdriver